maikelele/ChatAGH/README.md

 ```

 ### Contributing
-The main branch is the primary branch of the repository.
-All development should be done on separate branches, and contributions must be submitted via pull requests (PRs) to main.
+The `main` branch is the primary branch of the repository.
+All development should be done on separate branches, and contributions must be submitted via pull requests (PRs) to the `development` branch.
 Each PR requires at least one approving review before it can be merged.

 # Data processing
 ## Data sources